 Surprisingly, none of these five countries mention their expert council as playing a role in the strategy development phase; however, the Danish Council on Climate Change has a clear function in the development of Denmark's annual climate policy cycle and is described in the Climate Programme 2020 The Finnish strategy only states that the climate neutrality target is based on the Finnish Climate Change Panel's estimate of a national contribution to the 1.5-degree target.
 Only two strategies explicitly mention consultations with dedicated expert councils, and one is not exclusively a scientific body.
 The Belgian LTS notes that scenario-building by authorities in Flanders relied on expert advice from an independent climate panel, and in France the National Committee on Energy Transition (a stakeholder panel with scientific members) was given an opportunity to comment on the final draft of the current revision.
-Although it is not mentioned in the German LTS submission explicitly, the authors are aware that a Scientific Platform for Climate Protection (Wissenschaftsplatform Klimaschutz) was established in 2019 under the auspices of the Ministry for Environment and Ministry for Education and tasked specifically with advising on the implementation and further development of the German strategy and long-term climate action generally.
+Although it is not mentioned in the German LTS submission explicitly, the authors are aware that a Scientific Platform for Climate Protection (Wissenschaftsplatform Klimaschutz) was established in 2019 under the auspices of the Ministry for Environment and further development of the German strategy and long-term climate action generally.